jiaohehu/NPreview/DOC-contex.md

 # The \mathscr command

-The \mathscr is not available on CONTEX and thus is not supported on NITRILE.
+The \mathscr is not available on CONTEXT and thus is not supported on NITRILE.

 # Using libertine font